Review: Disney’s Caribbean Beach Resort

 This site suggests that first time visitors stay in standard rooms, not preferred rooms (because they won’t be spending much time in their rooms, or going to the main resort food area often; the single exception is visitors to the Animal Kingdom Lodge, who should always pay for savanna views).

-Given that, standard rooms on the ground floors (no elevators) in the southern part of the Aruba section (buildings 51-53) and the northern part of the Jamaica section (buildings 44, 45 and 46) are the best balance between cost, tranquility, and closeness (via the Parrot Cay bridge) to the main pool and food area.
+Standard rooms on the ground floors (because no elevators) in the southern part of the Aruba section (buildings 51-53) and the northern part of the Jamaica section (buildings 44, 45 and 46) are the best balance between cost, tranquility, and closeness (via the Caribbean Cay bridge) to the main pool and food area.

 Avoid Trinidad South and Barbados (too distant).

-Families with mobility issues (lack of elevators, multiple bus stops); families that need queen beds
+Families with mobility issues (lack of elevators, spread out; multiple bus stops).